Health Service Chief Executive

 James moved to Australia in 2017 and has held nursing leadership roles in Central Queensland, including Rockhampton and Yeppoon.
 He also spent a year working on practice innovation as Director of Nursing in the Office of the Chief Nursing and Midwifery Officer.
 His most recent role was Acting Executive Director of Nursing and Midwifery Services at Wide Bay Hospital and Health Service.

-Interim Executive Director Corporate Services and Chief Finance Officer
+Executive Director Corporate Services and Chief Finance Officer

 Acting Executive Director of Public Health and Rural Services